 “When now and again a stone falls into place that is utterly inevitable, I feel I am suddenly standing under a shower of grace.
 For an instant I feel inevitable, too.” – In the Company of Stone

-ART-BUILDER, SCULPTOR, STONE-WORKER, WRITER, TEACHER, LECTURER
+ART-BUILDER, SCULPTOR, STONE-WORKER, WRITER, TEACHER, LECTURER, working in the company of stone.

 © Dan Snow.
 All rights reserved.